xoofx/dotnet-releaser/doc/readme.md

 Usage: dotnet-releaser run [options] <dotnet-releaser.toml>

 Arguments:
   dotnet-releaser.toml          The input TOML configuration file.

 Options:
   --github-token <token>        GitHub Api Token.
-Required if publish to GitHub is true in the config file --nuget-token <token>   NuGet Api Token.
+Required if publish to GitHub is true in the config file --github-token-extra <token>  GitHub Api Token.
+Required if publish homebrew to GitHub is true in the config file.
+In that case dotnet-releaser needs a personal access GitHub token which can create the homebrew repository.
+This token has
+                                usually more access than the --github-token that is only used for the current repository.
+  --nuget-token <token>         NuGet Api Token.
 Required if publish to NuGet is true in the config file --table                       Specifies the rendering of the tables.
 Default is square.
                                 Allowed values are: None, Ascii, Ascii2, AsciiDoubleHead, Square, Rounded, Minimal, MinimalHeavyHead, MinimalDoubleHead, Simple, SimpleHeavy, Horizontal, Heavy, HeavyEdge, HeavyHead, Double, DoubleEdge, Markdown.
                                 Default value is: Square.
   --force                       Force deleting and recreating the artifacts folder.
   -?|-h|--help                  Show help information.
 ```

 ### 3.5. `dotnet-releaser changelog`